-Dye penetrant inspection shall be performed by the Contractor at the ends of the weld metal of all flange butt welds after the removal of run-off tabs.
+Dye penetrant inspection shall be performed at the ends of the weld metal of all flange butt welds after the removal of run-off tabs.
 Defects discovered by this inspection shall be repaired by the Contractor, and the suspect area re-inspected.